bmcc-mmp/mmp460/wordpress/what-wp.md

 WordPress come with many templates, called *themes*, allowing you to create a professional looking site in minutes, without design work.
 In addition, many 3-party extentions, called *plugins*, can be used to add functionality, like slideshows, forms and even a shopping cart.

 WordPress is an open source free application that can be downloaded from [wordpress.org](https://wordpress.org/) and installed manually on a server.
-Alternatively, many internet hosting services provide a one-click installation of WordPress site.
+Alternatively, many internet hosting services provide a one-click installation of WordPress sites.
 It should NOT be confused with wordpress.com, which is a service that hosts wordpress sites.

 **A WorPress site is comprised of three main components:**